 How does October work?

-Lendix is a credit service available for businesses and private citizens, where both parties can benefit.
+Lendix/October is a credit service available for businesses and private citizens, where both parties can benefit.

 The website is extremely well done and pleasing to navigate; many statistical data are available, but to get in the detail of the most interesting numbers I needed to have an intense exchange of emails with Lendix.